jquiaot/fuzzy-spoon-illumio-assessment/README.md

 Output appears to be in descending order from most to least number of occurrences, so we'll try to format the output accordingly.

+We'll count number of occurrences of each word throughout the entire corpus, rather than the number of records containing each word.

 Test words generated from: https://randomwordgenerator.com/